ReThink Energy Florida's Staff

 Associate Director of Campaigns: Lauren Corey

-Lauren is a senior at Florida State University studying Political Science and Environment & Society.
-She became
+Lauren received her B.S. from Florida State University in Political Science and Environment & Society.
+She is an

-involved in environmental politics when she was the Political Chair of FSU's Environmental Service Program.
+her passion in environmental politics when she became the Political Chair of FSU's Environmental Service

 Political Advocacy Coordinator: Kenzie Mullins